What Is The Difference Between Pipe Coupling And Union?

 • Application

-Because of their convenient use, pipe couplings are popular in civil construction, industry, agriculture, and other fields.
+Pipe couplings are convenient in civil construction, industry, agriculture, and other fields.

 pipe coupling vs unionpipe coupling vs union